gqrx-sdr/gqrx/README.md

 Gqrx can operate as an AM/FM/SSB receiver with audio output or as an FFT-only instrument.
-There are also various hooks for interacting with external application using nertwork sockets.
+There are also various hooks for interacting with external applications using network sockets.

 Download
 --------

-Gqrx is distributed as source code package and binaries for Linux and Mac.
+Gqrx is distributed as a source code package and binaries for Linux and Mac.
 Alternate Mac support is available through macports and homebrew.

-Please see http://gqrx.dk/download for a list of download resources.

 Usage
 -----

-It is strongly recommended to run the "volk_profile" gnuradio utility before running gqrx.
-This will detect and enable processor specific optimisations and will in many cases give a significant performance boost.
+It is strongly recommended to run the `volk_profile` GNU Radio utility before running gqrx.
+This will detect and enable processor-specific optimisations and will in many cases give a significant performance boost.

 The first time you start gqrx it will open a device configuration dialog.